Shehu-Muhammad/Module_One/backup/Where are you going?/readme.md

 - "You can feel sore tomorrow or you can feel sorry tomorrow.
 You choose."
 - "Willpower knows no obstacles.
 Find your greatness."
 - Start unknown.
 Finish unforgettable."

+Directory Paths
+* Current Directory Path: /Users/student/Module1Project/"Where are you going?"
+* Next Directory Path: /Users/student/Module1Project/"Who are you?"
+* Previous Directory Path: /Users/student/Module1Project/"What is
+something you know?"